-Between the germs and the grime, public bathrooms can be scary places.
+Between the germs and the grime, public bathrooms can be gross, scary places.
 There is a bright side to these common areas, though, and that is the hilarious notes sometimes written on the walls.
 There’s nothing like spotting a clever reference to your favorite movie while you’re relieving yourself, or seeing “you’re beautiful” written on the wall while you’re in that vulnerable state.
 People can get very creative when it comes to hand driers and paper towel dispensers.
-Keep reading to see what we mean.

 Run, Matt, Run!

 There are two possibilities here.
 One is that the person who wrote this really needed to convey this message to Matt.
 And the other, more likely, possibility is that someone wrote this in an attempt to freak out anyone named Matt.

 Either way, this message would be enough to at least get a smirk from someone using the john.
 It’s hilarious to imagine a Matt yanking up his pants and racing out of the bathroom for an unknown reason.

 A Physics Cheat Sheet

 Whether you’ve taken physics or not, you can probably feel how valuable this note would be if it applied to a class you were taking.
 Memorizing formulas is one of the more challenging parts of math.

 Some may think that whoever wrote this was being a good samaritan, while others would call this person a mischevious cheater.
 Truth be told, these hints wouldn’t do much to save someone from flunking physics.
 Still, it’s the thought that counts.